JJGriffin/talk-assets/PowerFxFromNoviceToNinja/Lab1-WorkingWithBasicFunctions.md

     ![](Images/Lab1-WorkingWithBasicFunctions/E3_9.png)

-18. Execute the same function again but this time, specify a Units argument of **TimeUnit.Years**.
+18. Execute the same function again but this time, specify a Units argument of **TimeUnit.Months**.
 Observe the new result, which is now `"2025-03-15"`:

     ```
     Text(DateAdd(varDate, 5, TimeUnit.Months), "yyyy-mm-dd")